oguzhan-ayvaz/HeartRate-and-StepCount/README.md

 The following tools and libraries were used in the project:

-- **Google Colab**: For coding, analysis, and documentation in a cloud-based environment.
+- **Google Colab**: For cloud-based analysis and coding.
-- **Pandas**: For data cleaning and processing.
+- **Pandas**: For data cleaning, processing, and aggregation.
-- **Matplotlib**: For data visualization.
+- **Matplotlib**: For creating detailed visualizations.
-- **NumPy**: For numerical computations.
+- **NumPy**: For numerical calculations and handling arrays.
-- **Scipy**: For statistical analysis.
+- **Math**: For numerical operations, such as rounding step counts and handling averages.
+- **Regular Expressions (re)**: For parsing raw RTF data and extracting meaningful content.
+- **Datetime**: For managing and manipulating time-series data within Pandas.

 ---

 ## Data Source

-The data was collected using my Apple Watch and exported from the Apple Health app.
-Since the raw data format from Apple Health is not user-friendly, I used third-party apps to convert it into a more manageable format for analysis.
-The processed data includes:

-- **Heart Rate Data**: Continuous measurements of heart rate at various intervals throughout the day.
-- **Step Count Data**: Aggregated daily total steps.
+The dataset consists of:

+1. **Heart Rate Data**: Captured exclusively from the Apple Watch at regular intervals.
+2. **Step Count Data**: Aggregated step counts collected from both the Apple Watch and iPhone, requiring careful handling to avoid duplication.
-- **Timestamps**: Datetime information for trend analysis and correlation studies.
+3. **Timestamps**: Used for synchronization and trend analysis.

+### Raw Data Format and Challenges:
+- The data was exported from the **Apple Health App** in RTF format, which is not user-friendly.
+- Heart rate data is device-specific (Apple Watch), whereas step count data is recorded from both the Apple Watch and iPhone.
+These dual sources introduce complexity in ensuring no duplication while aggregating data.
+- Recording intervals are inconsistent across devices, requiring conversion to consistent 10-minute periods for analysis.

 All preprocessed data can be found in the `data/` folder.